Fionn mac Cumhaill: Historical hypothesis

 The 17th-century historian Geoffrey Keating, and some Irish scholars of the 19th century, believed that Fionn was based on a historical figure.

 The 19th century scholar Heinrich Zimmer suggested that Fionn and the Fenian Cycle came from the heritage of the Norse-Gaels.
 He suggested the name Fianna was an Irish rendering of Old Norse fiandr "enemies" > "brave enemies" > "brave warriors".
 He also noted the tale of Fionn's Thumb of Knowledge is similar to the Norse tale of Sigurðr and Fáfnir, although similar tales are found in other cultures.
 Zimmer proposed that Fionn might be based on Caittil Find (d.
 856) a Norseman based in Munster, who had a Norse forename (Ketill) and an Irish nickname (Find, "the Fair" or "the White").
 But Ketill's father must have had some Norse name also, certainly not Cumall, and the proposal was thus rejected by George Henderson.

-Toponymy

-Fionn Mac Cumhaill was said to be originally from Ballyfin, in Laois.
-The direct translation of Ballyfin from Irish to English is "town of Fionn".

 Retellings

-T. W. Rolleston compiled both Fenian and Ultonian cycle literature in his retelling, The High Deeds Of Finn and other Bardic Romances of Ancient Ireland (1910).
+T. W. Rolleston compiled both Fenian and Ultonian cycle literature in his retelling, The High Deeds of Finn and other Bardic Romances of Ancient Ireland (1910).

 James Stephens published Irish Fairy Tales (1920), which is a retelling of a few of the Fiannaíocht.